What If My Apartment Building Gets a New Owner?

-Maybe your building is being sold because the market is great.
-Or maybe your landlord decided to turn the property over to his kids, or maybe they passed away and have several rental properties to get rid of.
-Whenever an apartment building is sold or changes hands, tenants are right to be wary of what will happen next.
+Maybe your landlord is selling your apartment building because the real estate market is great.
+Or maybe your old landlord decided to turn the rental property over to their kids, or maybe they passed away and have several rental properties to get rid of.
+Whenever an apartment building is sold or changes hands, tenants like you are right to be wary of what will happen next with their tenancy.

-That answer could depend on your lease or applicable state landlord-tenant laws.
-Here are some possible concerns you should be aware of if your building gets a new owner.
+That answer could depend on your existing lease or your city or state's landlord-tenant laws.
+Here are some possible concerns you should be aware of as a renter if your apartment complex gets a new owner.
 This applies for renting a single-family home as well, in case you are wondering why a real estate agent put a sign outside your house.

 The Law of the Lease

 As with most rental conflicts, the answer to this question will probably be in your lease or rental agreement.
-As a general matter, you should be familiar with the terms of your lease before you sign it and you should always have a copy handy in cases like this.
+As a general matter, you should be familiar with the terms of your current lease agreement, and you should always have a copy handy in cases like this.
 This is useful for other situations related to your rights as a tenant.

-For most month-to-month leases, a landlord may terminate the lease as long as he or she provides the required notice.
+For most month-to-month leases, a landlord may terminate the lease as long as they provide the required written notice.
 Your lease should contain the standard termination requirements for both you and the current or future landlord.
 This could include whether the landlord has to give you a certain amount of days' notice for terminating the lease and whether they will return your security deposit or transfer it to the new owner.

 The Law of the Land

-In general, nothing regarding your occupancy should change during or after the sale process if your building gets a new owner, but you should check the terms of your lease first and then local landlord-tenant laws to be sure.
+In general, nothing regarding your occupancy should change during or after the sale process if your building gets a new owner, but you should check the terms of your current lease first and then local landlord-tenant laws to be sure.
 Make sure you continue to pay your rent on time; nonpayment of rent would be a good excuse for the new owner to terminate the lease.

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.